Wonderful gardens in a variety of styles set amidst marvellous lakeside scenery

 - Day 3: Saturday 14 September

 - Travelling by private boat up and down Lake Como, we visit two stunning villas.
 We begin at Villa Balbianello near Lenno: the setting, the villa, its art collections and gardens – it is as close to Paradise as one could wish.
-We continue to Bellagio for lunch (not included) after which we travel to Varenna, to visit Villa Monastero.
+We continue to Bellagio for a group lunch after which we travel to Varenna, to visit Villa Monastero.
 This is an eclectic lakeside villa, where the house has fine decorative arts and furniture, surrounded by lovely gardens in a quite magical location.
 We return by boat to Moltrasio and the evening will be free.

 - Day 4: Sunday 15 September